 Pour all ingredients into a shaker.
 Add ice.
 Shake to chill and pour everything into a tall glass.
 Garnish with a sprig of mint.

 This just demonstrates that you can use anything you have open or available to make a delicious punch on the spot.
 The Luxardo was still hanging around from the Aviation the other day, and so was the gin.
-The other ingredients were literally leftovers or items I knew I had in the refrigerator.
+The other ingredients were literally leftovers or items we had in the refrigerator.
 And the taste?
 Fantastic.
-I recommend using the half ounce measure to play with this formula.
+We recommend using the half ounce measure to play with this formula.
 You only use 1.5 ounces of hard liquor which is what you would normally put into a cocktail, so you can experiment without a lot of waste and have a reasonable expectation of how much alcohol you are consuming.

 Do you want to make a huge batch for a party?
 Use a bigger standard measure.
 Pre-mix your punch and chill it before serving.
 Add cold sparkling ingredients just before guests arrive.
 Try making giant ice chunks embedded with frozen fruit.
 The large ice will melt slowly and the beautiful fruit pieces will decorate the punch bowl.
 Did you create a punch masterpiece?
-Let me know in the comments below!
+Let us know in the comments below!